suraj-navagire/techDoc/multithreading/readme.md

    `object.wait();`
 5. **Timed waiting state** – When thread is waiting for a definite amount of time.
    `object.wait(1000);`
-6. **Terminate state** – When thread completes its task or any exception occurred.
+6. **Terminated state** – When thread completes its task or if any exception occurs.

 ---